otobrglez/tdy/README.md

 # `tdy` - a very opinionated day tracker

-`tdy` is a tool for writing and organizing daily notes.
+`tdy` is a tool for writing and organising daily notes.

 ## Rules